Learn The Difference Between Open-Back Vs Resonator Banjos!

 Because most of the time it will be better if you just buy a good resonator banjo instead of upgrading your open-back banjo.

 Is it possible to remove the resonator from your banjo?

-In case you decided to remove the resonator off your banjo, make sure you do this process properly.
+In case you decided to remove the resonator from your banjo, make sure you do this process properly.
 If you do not have enough information on how to remove the resonator properly you can always go to YouTube and check a video where everything will be shown in detail.

-Once you learn the difference between open back and closed back (resonator) banjos it will be better for you to understand what type of music you would like to play and additionally it will help you decide on the right banjo instrument for you.
+Once you learn the difference between open-back and closed-back (resonator) banjos it will be better for you to understand what type of music you would like to play and additionally it will help you decide on the right banjo instrument for you.